 4. Chia Seeds

-Chia seeds are one of my favorite super foods.
+Chia seeds are one of my favorite superfoods.
 One of their interesting traits is that, when exposed to water, they expand and take on a gel-like consistency.
-It takes on any flavor and prompts a feeling of being full much faster than other foods.
-They’re a great source of fiber, amino acids, and a perfect balance of omega-3 and omega-6 fatty acids.
+It takes on any flavor and prompts a feeling of being full much more quickly than other foods.
+They're a great source of fiber and amino acids, and have a perfect balance of omega-3 and omega-6 fatty acids.

 - 1 oz. contains 15 mcg and provides 28% of your daily requirement.